KevinGastelum/Relational-Database-FCC/README.md

 # 2. World Cup Database Challenge

-This challenge contains a games.csv with the following structure
+In order to complete this challenge we first need to pull and store data from the World Cup games of 2014 and 2018 (stored in games.csv) inside an SQL database.
+So we need to create a database compatible with our games.csv, which has the following structure:

 | year |    round    | winner  | opponent | winner_goals | opponent_goals |
 | :--- | :---------: | :-----: | :------: | :----------: | :------------: |
 | 2018 |    Final    | France  | Croatia  |      4       |       2        |
 | 2018 | Third Place | Belgium | England  |      2       |       0        |
 | 2018 | Semi-Final  | Croatia | England  |      2       |       1        |

-year,round,winner,opponent,winner_goals,opponent_goals

 ### Database MUST contain :